WilliamJardim/MLP/README.md

       - Use of a variable property called 'LOSS' to store the unit error in the own unit object

+# Examples that i used to test
 I also used the same example dataset that he used in the article to test if my code follows the steps correctly.

 Also, the "examples" folder contains one example used in Jason Brownlee's article, I used it to test if my code worked

 **I also left a copy of the original file in a folder called "original_code"**, [View the copy of the Jason Brownlee Code](./original_code/complete_original_code.py)

+# Thank you note
 Thank you, Jason!
 I'm grateful for having the opportunity to write an adaptation of your code, which was very good for my learning!